AMERICAN MUSEUM OF VAUDEVILLE, INC has closed after forty years of preserving vaudeville!

 “Vaudeville was more than an assembly of ragtime pantaloons, topical monologists, eccentric dancers, barrel-house songbirds, magicians, tumblers and jugglers, more than a coast-to-coast network of once-gilded theatres now shambling into plaster dust.
 Vaudeville was a people’s culture.
 What has remained of vaudeville is the act—a distillation of a performer’s best material into a near-perfect performance piece: the product of personality, talent and skill—the vaudevillian’s reason for living.” ~Frank Cullen

 The American Museum of Vaudeville (aka AMV, American Vaudeville Museum and AVM) was cofounded by Frank Cullen and Donald McNeilly in 1982 as a nonprofit corporation.
-It is dedicated to the preservation, collection, presentation and publication of all vaudeville materials, records and effects as may advance and preserve the knowledge of vaudeville, its performers and its place in the cultural and social history of the United States.
+It was dedicated to the preservation, collection, presentation and publication of all vaudeville materials, records and effects as may advance and preserve the knowledge of vaudeville, its performers and its place in the cultural and social history of the United States.
 AVM received its tax exempt 501 (c) (3) designation in 1984.
 It was closed in 2022.

 From 1998 until 2008, American Vaudeville Museum published Vaudeville Times, a quarterly magazine.
 Each issue ran twenty to twenty-eight pages and included four to ten profiles with photos of vaudevillians, old and new, plus reviews and other showbiz histories.
 Limited quantities of back issues are available and AVM has reissued all forty as a ten volume set.